 8. Side Tracking Keywords

-There is a specific language used in every organisation.
+There is a specific language used in every organization.
 Be mindful of the keywords since scanning software is sometimes used to sift out resumes eligible for the job.
 Do not use words that are known only by one company rather use the standard terms otherwise you might be excluded consideration for a job that you might be suitable for.
+This is a common resume mistake.

 9. Lengthy Paragraphs